mrets/Help/hourly_data_make_an_hourly_claim.md

 <br>
 </br>

+### 9. You may view and download your hourly generation by clicking “Hourly Claim Data”.
+Here are a few important things to know:

+**1.The system defaults to Coordinated Universal Time.
+If you would like to view in a different time zone you need to select that. **

+**2.MISO provides all hourly data to M-RETS based on the Eastern Time Zone, even if the generator is physically located in a different time zone. **

-### 9. You may view and download your hourly generation by clicking "Hourly Claim Data".
-If you are retiring multiple batches of Certificates, the data points shown is aggeregated (i.e. the sum of each hour).
+**3.If you are retiring multiple batches of Certificates, the data points shown is aggregated (i.e., the sum of each hour) for all the generators. **

+**4. If you retire certificates over multiple months to see the data per hour per month you will need to use the download feature.**

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/Hourly_Claim_7.png?raw=true">